I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 His experiences as a gay man came to inform a great deal of what transpired in our classroom during that unit, and I will always be grateful for his candor during those weeks, as I learned a lot during that time, and I think my students did too.

-I can only imagine how he feels when it comes to a Texas law being proposed that would see teachers outing students.
+I can only imagine how he feels when it comes to a Texas law proposed in 2016 that would see teachers outing students.

 Matt Shepard, The Inspiration Behind 'The Laramie Project'